-PREREQUISITE: teacher recommendation; must take Painting (6220), College Commercial Art/Graphic Design (6230), Sculpture (6172), OR Advanced Ceramics (6171) as a junior recommended)
+PREREQUISITE: Teacher recommendation; as a junior must take Painting (6220) OR College Commercial Art/Graphic Design (6230) for the 2D Portfolio, or Sculpture (6172) OR Advanced Ceramics (6171) for the 3D Design Portfolio.

-APPROXIMATE FEES: \$70.00 for supplies, plus \$97.00 for Portfolio submission (optional, but
+APPROXIMATE FEES: \$70 for supplies, plus \$98 for Portfolio submission (optional, but recommended)

 COURSE DESCRIPTION: The AP Studio Art course involves time and commitment.
-The program is intended for students pursuing art as a career.
-Students will be preparing a portfolio for entrance into art schools, colleges, or job interviews.
+The program is intended for students who are interested in continuing their art at an advanced level and especially for students pursuing art as a career.
+Students will be preparing a portfolio that can be used for entrance into colleges, job interviews or for those entering into art schools.
 The AP exam consists of a portfolio of work to be submitted to the College Board in May.